BLOG

 Instagram vs Facebook Analytics What Agencies Must Know

-Instagram and Facebook share a parent company, but their analytics tell very different stories.
-Agencies managing both platforms need to understand what each metric actually means, what clients care about, and how to combine data into reports that drive decisions - not confusion.
+Instagram and Facebook share a parent company.
+But their data tells very different stories.
+Agencies on Meta's two apps must know what each metric means.
+They also need to merge data into reports that drive action, not confusion.

 2 Platforms One Owner, Different Metrics